Volunteer Adviser Opportunities

 So, volunteering for me is just as much about getting something for myself as giving to other people.
 I’m not bored in retirement and I keep learning something new and meeting great people, whether clients or other volunteers.
 Yes, I do sometimes go home thinking about an unfortunate case during the day but this may result in a fresh idea which can be followed up the next time I’m in the CAB.
 If there’s a problem caused by something obviously unfair in the system, then you have the opportunity to raise the issue nationally through the CAB and maybe make a bigger difference.
 Mostly though, you remember the good things.
 The client that wanted to shake your hand when they left; the client that stopped crying and managed a smile by the end of the interview; the client that never comes back because they don’t have a problem anymore.

 “Why wouldn’t you do it “

-We also have opportunities for volunteers to assist the Bureau with vital fund raising or you may wish to become a Trustee.
-These roles have more flexibility with regard to time committment and would be suitable for anyone in full time employment.
+We also have opportunities for volunteers to assist us with vital fund raising or sometimes there maybe the opportunity to become a Trustee.
+These roles have more flexibility with regard to time commitment and would be suitable for anyone in full time employment.

 How to find out more

-If you are interested in joining our friendly team then please contact Tabitha Park, Chief Officer, by email or by calling 01525 374589.
+If you are interested in joining our friendly team then please contact us by emailing: firstname.lastname@example.org or by calling 01525 373878.

 Please note this is an administration number and we cannot give advice on this line.